Poetry (magazine): Foundation

 Monroe continued to publish the magazine, until her death in 1937.
+From 1937 to 1941, a group series of editors published the magazine.
 From 1941, until the establishment of the Foundation in 2003, the magazine's publisher went by the corporate name, the Modern Poetry Association.
 In 2003, the association received a grant from the estate of Ruth Lilly originally said to be worth over $100 million, but which grew to be about $200 million when it was given out.
 The grant added to her already substantial prior contributions.

 The magazine learned in 2001 that it would be getting the grant.
 Before announcing the gift, the magazine waited a year and reconfigured its governing board, which had been concerned with fund-raising.
-The Poetry Foundation was created (replacing the Modern Poetry Association), and Joseph Parisi, who had been editor of the magazine for two decades, briefly headed the foundation.
+The Poetry Foundation was created, replacing the Modern Poetry Association, and Joseph Parisi, who was editor of the magazine for two decades, briefly headed the foundation.
 Christian Wiman, a young critic and poet, succeeded to the editorship in 2003.

 Since receiving the grant, the magazine has increased its budget.
 For instance, poets who previously received two dollars per line now get ten.
 In addition, the magazine continues to give out eight annual author prizes for various types of publications that have appeared in the magazine, these range per endowment from $500 to $5000.